hyperledger-labs/perun-doc/source/node/user_guide.rst

   :align: Center
   :alt: Image not available

-1. The blockchain node was setup in step 1 and the perun-node binary was generated in step 4 of the :ref:`Getting Started Perun Node`.
+1. By now, we have setup a blockchain node and have generated the perun-node binary (by following steps 1 and 4 respectively in the :ref:`Getting Started Perun Node`).
 To generate the remaining artifacts, run the below command:

 .. code-block::